-Other departments in the channel such as corporate relations, marketing, 4creative and partnerships may also put together clip tapes of the channel's programming for external audiences.
-This material must also be cleared by the commissioning editor, the programme-makers where appropriate, and the Legal & Compliance department before being shown.
+Other departments in Channel 4, such as corporate relations, marketing, 4creative and partnerships, may also put together clip tapes of Channel 4's programming for external audiences.
+This material must also be cleared by the commissioning editor, the programme-makers where appropriate, and the legal & compliance department before being shown.

 Marketing and 4Creative

 All trails must be viewed and approved by a programme lawyer (or in some cases a compliance adviser), who will advise on any edits required, when the trail can be scheduled and whether, in exceptional cases, a warning is required.
 Programme lawyers will complete the trail certification spread sheet recording the scheduling advice.